 "I wish I had had this book nineteen years ago when we founded Google.
 Or even before that, when I was only managing myself!L.Page from "Measure what matters."

 If one of the most influential entrepreneurs in the world preaches this methodology, then there must be something to it.
 John Doerr the author of "Measure What Matters" is rightfully considered one of the most influential people for the Objectives and Key Results (OKRs) methodology.
 He is the one who initially introduced the idea to the young founders of Google.
-And their success story has turned OKRs into a well-known goal setting methodology for both start-ups and traditional businesses.
+Their success story has turned OKRs into a well-known goal-setting methodology.

 The five point OKR System: